justinchuby/cmu-courseapi-restful-elasticsearch/README.md

 # cmu-courseapi-flask
-The courseapi for CMU built with Flask and Elasticsearch 5
+The courseapi for CMU built with Flask and Elasticsearch

 ## Introduction

 The online version of the course-api is built with Flask and Elasticsearch.
 This Flask server serves as a gateway between the client and the Elasticsearch server (and potentially other databases).
 It translates requests into Elasticsearch queries and returns scottylabs format course information to the client.

+To set up the Elasticsearch server, follow steps on https://medium.com/@happymacaron/how-to-set-up-elasticsearch-on-openshift-405d0460c818 and https://github.com/justinchuby/cmu-courseapi-elasticsearch

 ## Current Progress

-Working on setting up the ES 5 server.

 You may find the implemented endpoint in the `Api Endpoint` section.

+### Try it out
-You can try it out by running `python3 api.py` and go to http://localhost:5000/course/v1/course/15-112/ or http://localhost:5000/course/v1/course/15-112/term/f16.
+You can try it out by running `python3 api.py` and go to http://localhost:5000/course/v1/course/15-112/ or http://localhost:5000/course/v1/instructor/kosbie/term/f16.

 ## Requirements